nxp-imx-support/pyeiq/README.md

 ## A Python Framework for eIQ on i.MX Processors

-PyeIQ is written on top of [NXP® eIQ™ ML Software Development Environment][eiq].
+PyeIQ is written on top of [eIQ™ ML Software Development Environment][eiq].
 Provides a set of Python classes allowing the user to run Machine Learning applications in a simplified and efficiently way without spending time on cross-compilations, deployments or reading extensive guides.